 In "Hearth's Warming Eve" when Rarity (as Princess Platinum) claims Equestria as her own she christens it Unicornia.
 Unicornia is the name of the unicorns' kingdom from G3 whose princess is named Rarity.

-Fluttershy's character in the play is name "Pansy", which almost sounds like "Posey", the G1 pony Fluttershy was based on.
+Fluttershy's character in the play is named "Pansy", which almost sounds like "Posey", the G1 pony Fluttershy was based on.

 The euphemisms and pony-versions of words characters use come from G1, mainly from European canon.
 Terms like "Pony feathers!" are the most obvious.
 Applejack in particular liked to use that term in the British comics, and her G4 Expy often uses it too.